 Non-employees are ordinarily not supposed to be near construction sites for their own safety.
 If a non-employee is injured in a construction site accident, they must prove that the accident was not due to their own negligence.
 For example, someone who decides to cut through a construction site as a shortcut might have a weak case.
 The construction site owner or workers may not owe unknown trespassers a duty of care.

 Call Our Massachusetts Construction Site Accident Attorneys for Help

 If you were injured in a construction site accident, you might be entitled to damages.
-Our Massachusetts construction site accident lawyers can help you get the compensation you need and deserve.
+Our Massachusetts construction site accident lawyers or Wakefield electrical shock lawyer can help you get the compensation you need and deserve.
 Call the Law Office of John J. Sheehan at (617) 925-6407 for a legal consultation.